 2 tablespoons chives, plus extra for garnish

 - Slice the boiled and peeled eggs in half lengthwise.

 - Process the egg yolks in a food processor, or mash with a fork.

 - Arrange the whites on a platter in a single layer with the cut sides up and sprinkle with salt.

 - To the egg yolks, add the sour cream, cream cheese, mayonnaise, lemon juice, chives, salmon, salt, and pepper.
 Beat until fluffy.

 - With a small spoon, fill the egg whites with the egg yolk mixture.
 Cover loosely with plastic wrap (you don't want to flatten the filling) and refrigerate for 30 minutes for the flavors to blend.

-When ready to serve, garnish with a dollop of salmon roe and some extra chopped chives.
-Sprinkle with salt and pepper and serve.
+- When ready to serve, garnish with the salmon roe and some extra chopped chives.
+Sprinkle with salt and pepper to taste and serve.